agea/tutorial.md/md/06-horizontal-rules.md

-You can use horizontal rules to separate paragraphs you may use three or more *
+You can use horizontal rules to separate paragraphs: you may use three or more `*`
 ******
-or three or more _ (you may insert spaces before, after or between the characters, no other charachters are allowed)
-__ __ __ __
+or three or more `_` (you may insert spaces before, after or between the characters, no other charachters are allowed) __ __ __ __

-or three (or more) -
+or three (or more) `-`

 ---

-but you have to be careful as it is similar to the header syntax, so if you write --- immediatly after a single line of text you get an header, either you have to leave a blank line before the ---, or you put it after multiple lines of text
+but you have to be careful as it is similar to the header syntax, so if you write `---` immediatly after a single line of text you get an header, either you have to leave a blank line before the `---`, or you put it after multiple lines of text